Harriet Wistrich: Cases

 Wistrich joined Birnberg Peirce & Partners in 2002.
 She has represented several women in successful appeals against murder convictions, including Stacey Hyde, Christine Devaney, Diane Butler, and Kirsty Scamp, and other litigants in high-profile cases.
 The latter include Jane Andrews, who was released on licence in 2015, two female detainees in Yarl's Wood Immigration Removal Centre who alleged sexual assault by staff, eight women affected by the UK undercover policing relationships scandal, and two women who were attacked by John Worboys, a serial rapist; they successfully sued the police for having failed to investigate their complaints.
 Wistrich also represented the family of Jean Charles de Menezes, who was shot and killed by police in London in July 2005.

 In 2016 she became founding director of the Centre for Women's Justice, a charity that seeks to "hold the state accountable for failures in the prevention of violence against women and girls".
 Nick Cohen has called her "the best feminist lawyer I know".

+Books

+Her 2024 book Sister in Law: Shocking true stories of fighting for justice in a legal system designed by men was shortlisted for the Women's Prize for Non-Fiction in 2025.